Last Updated on February 10, 2024 by Louise Carter

 Is It Better to Wake Up Naturally or With an Alarm?

-We have many complex, interconnected mechanisms that regulate our sleeping and waking processes, and these were developed over thousands of years to ensure good results.
-In fact, our natural wake-up process begins over an hour before we open our eyes.
+We have many complicated, interconnected mechanisms regulating our sleeping and waking processes developed over thousands of years to ensure favorable results.

 Benefits of Waking Up Without an Alarm Clock

-Unlike the alarms on our phones and clocks, this genetic alarm clock is gentle, waking us up over the course of an hour or so.
+Unlike the alarms on our phones and clocks, this genetic alarm clock is gentle, waking us up over an hour.

 Completed Wake Cycle

-However, waking up naturally ensures that you emerge from sleep at the finishing point of the cycle.
+However, waking up naturally ensures you emerge from sleep at the finishing point of the cycle.
 No interruptions will mean better rest and regeneration, both physically and mentally.

-- Mentally alert
+- Mentally alert.

-- In a good mood for the day ahead
+- In a good mood for the day ahead.

 This can make it easier to deal with the rigors and stresses of the day.

-Negative Effects of Alarm Clocks
+Adverse Effects of Alarm Clocks

 Interrupted Sleep Cycle

-- Interrupt your sleep cycle
+- Interrupt the sleep cycle.

-- Cause stress
+- Cause stress.

-- Cut short often necessary sleep
+- Cut short sleep.

-Negative Health Effects
+Adverse Health Effects

-For example, changing your alarm sound to something melodic and soothing may allow you to wake more gently, and that’s especially true when paired with a light source.
+For example, changing the alarm sound to something melodic and soothing may allow you to awaken more gently, especially when paired with a light source.

 How to Wake Up Without an Alarm Clock

-Your circadian rhythms impact:
+Your circadian rhythms impact the following:

-- When you wake up
+- When you wake up.

-- When you have the most energy
+- When you have the most energy.

-The fastest approach to waking up earlier, without using an alarm clock, is to go to sleep earlier.
-This is easier said than done, of course, especially if you are a person who feels most energetic late at night.
-Nonetheless, the following steps can help.
+The fastest way to wake up earlier, without an alarm clock, is to sleep earlier.
+This is easier said than done, especially if you feel most energetic late at night.

-Transition With Gentler Alarm Clocks
+Gentler Alarm Clocks